 For questions about the course or registering for it, contact the English Department during business hours: 617-287-6700.
 Students can continue to take a version of this double course in the spring (last year, word got out about how exciting the fall was and more people asked to be in the spring course than fall!).
 You can see photos from last year's spring class at this

 English [ENGL] 183G: Literature and Society.
-Section 3.
+Section 2.
 Prof. Kenneth Sunnerberg.
-Tuesdays and Thursdays 2:00 - 3:45.
-Class Number 3386.
-This is not a "field trip" course connected with English 101.
-Class Number 3386.
+Tuesdays and Thursdays 2:00 - 3:40.
+Class Number 3248.
+This is not a double "field trip" course connected with English 101.